BINGE WORTHY SHOWS

 Here are the links:

-You can also watch the series in its entirety at Netflix or seasons 1 and 2 only at Acorn.tv.
+You can also watch the series in its entirety, along with the special movie at Acorn.tv.

 One of my favorite drinks for one of my favorite series, the French 75 will bring you right into Phryne’s world.
 It’s a deceptively simple drink that packs a heck of a punch, but at least you’ll feel elegant doing it.

-If you’re looking for something more substantial than snack food, I talked about a lighter fare dinner, which would go nicely with Miss Fisher.
+If you’re looking for something more substantial than snack food, I talked about a lighter fare dinner, which would go nicely with the Miss Fisher series.

 salty – olives, cheese, bread, smoked almonds